mc-0bit/edgedb-json/README.md

 npx edgedb-json [options]
 ```

-By default it will also run `npx @edgedb/generate interfaces`.
+By default EdgeDB-json will also run `npx @edgedb/generate interfaces`.
 To disable this use the `--override-only` option.

 ## Schema